-Note: VS Code will leverage your machine's Git installation, so you need to install Git first before you get these features.
-Make sure you install at least version
+Note: VS Code will leverage your machine's Git installation, but you need to install Git first before you get these features.

 The Git icon on the left will always indicate an overview of how many changes you currently have in your repository.
-Clicking it will show you the details of your current repository changes: unstaged, staged and unresolved conflicting merge changes.
+Clicking it will show you the detail of your current repository changes: unstaged, staged and unresolved merge changes.

 Staging and unstaging can be done via contextual actions in the files or by drag-and-drop.

 You can type a commit message above the changes and press